Tables

 Tables & Terroirs didn’t begin as a business plan.
 It began as something I kept returning to.

-I wanted to know why one vineyard parcel in Burgundy expressed itself differently from the next.
+Why one vineyard parcel in Burgundy expressed itself differently from the next.
 Why a Bordeaux blend evolved the way it did.
-Why a simple plate of pasta in Tuscany could feel as memorable as a Michelin-starred tasting menu.
-I’ve always loved cooking — understanding how ingredients move from land to kitchen to plate — and that curiosity naturally shaped how I traveled.
+Why a simple plate of pasta in Tuscany could feel as complete as a Michelin-starred tasting menu.

-Tables & Terroirs exists to fill that void.
+Tables & Terroirs brings that groundwork together.

-To me, a “table” represents craft and conversation.
-A “terroir” represents land and intention.
+To me, a table represents craft and conversation.
+A terroir represents land and intention.
 Together, they tell the full story.